 - Not to exclude oracle manipulation/flash loan attacks;

-- Theoretical vulnerabilities without any proof or demonstration
+- Theoretical impacts without any proof or demonstration;

-- CSRF with no security impact (logout CSRF, change language, etc.)
+- CSRF with no state modifying security impact (e.g. logout CSRF);

-- Missing HTTP Security Headers (such as X-FRAME-OPTIONS) or cookie security flags (such as “httponly”)
+- Impacts related to missing HTTP Security Headers (such as X-FRAME-OPTIONS) or cookie security flags (such as “httponly”);

-- Server-side information disclosure such as IPs, server names, and most stack traces
+- Server-side non-confidential information disclosure, such as IPs, server names, and most stack traces;

-- Leakage of non sensitive API keys such as Etherscan, Infura, Alchemy, etc.
+- Leakage of non sensitive API keys (e.g. Etherscan, Infura, Alchemy, etc.);

 The following activities are prohibited by this bug bounty program and could result in disqualification of reception of a bounty, in the sole and absolute discretion of the BIC:

-- Any testing with mainnet or public testnet contracts; all testing should be done on private testnets;
+- Any testing on mainnet or public testnet deployed code; all testing should be done on local forks or private testnets;

-- Attempting phishing or other social engineering attacks against our contributors and/or users;
+- Attempting phishing or other social engineering attacks against contributors and/or users;

 - Any denial of service attacks;